 Minnesota might be cold in the winter, but the courses at these selected colleges and universities provide a warm welcome, as classes contain fewer than 20 students per professor.
-Although these unique schools have student bodies of at least 5,000 members, they combine academic excellence with personalized attention.
+They combine academic excellence with personalized attention.

 |University of Minnesota-Crookston||20 to 1||3,152||$10,030||Public||Crookston|

 |Minnesota State University Moorhead||18 to 1||7,887||$6,898||Public||Moorhead|